Ungetoastet/Procedural-Animation/README.md

 # Procedural-Animation

 A small test for procedural animations.
-Use it if you want, credits would be nice but not necessary.
+Might make a game out of it.
+Use the core system if you want, credits would be nice but not necessary.
+Thanks!

 ## Devlog!
 ### 16.04.2020